Creating a change request at the initiate stage

 For detailed information about Priority, see Impact, urgency, and priority criteria.

-The system automatically performs the risk assessment for the change request in the Risk Level field.
-The risk level is used as a criterion to determine required approvals.
-The default risk level is Level 1, which is the lowest level.
-The highest risk level is Level 5.
+Important: The highest risk level is Level 5.
 If the Risk level is set to 2 in the change request form, the value is stored as 1 in the system.
-For more information, see the following figure:

 Risk assessment involves computing the total risk based on risk related questions and the derived risk factors.
 For more information, see Computing risk levels.

-- In the Initiate stage of the Process Flow Status bar, click the arrow and choose Next Stage.
+- In the Initiate stage of the Process Flow Status bar, click the arrow and select Next Stage.